Integer programs with bounded subdeterminants and two nonzeros per row: Structure of graphs with bounded odd cycle packing number

+Observe that for each vortex $V_i$ ($i\in [t]$) in the above definition, there is no edge in $G$ linking a vertex in $V(G_i) - \Omega_i$ to a vertex in $V(G)-A-V(G_i)$.
 Given a near embedding $(\sigma,G_0,A,\mathcal{V},\mathcal{W})$ of a graph $G$ in a surface $\mathbb{S}$, we define a corresponding graph $G_0'$, obtained from $G_0$ by adding an edge $vw$ for every non-adjacent vertices $v,w$ in $G_0$ that are in a common small vortex $V\in \mathcal{W}$.
-These extra edges are drawn without crossings, in the discs accommodating the corresponding vortices.
+These extra edges are drawn without crossings, in the disks accommodating the corresponding vortices.
 We will refer to these edges as the {\it virtual edges} of $G_0'$.
-If $H'$ and $H$ are subgraphs of $G_0'$ and $G-A$, respectively, such that $H$ is obtained from $H'$ by replacing each virtual edge $uv$ of $H'$ with an $u$--$v$ path contained in some vortex in $\mathcal{W}$, in such a way that all the paths are internally disjoint, then we call $H$ a {\it lift} of $H'$ (w.r.t.\ the near embedding $(\sigma,G_0,A,\mathcal{V},\mathcal{W})$), and say that $H'$ {\it can be lifted to} $H$.
+If $H'$ and $H$ are subgraphs of $G_0'$ and $G-A$, respectively, such that $H$ is obtained from $H'$ by replacing each virtual edge $uv$ of $H'$ with an $u$--$v$ path contained in some vortex in $\mathcal{W}$, in such a way that all the paths are internally (vertex) disjoint, then we call $H$ a {\it lift} of $H'$ (w.r.t.\ the near embedding $(\sigma,G_0,A,\mathcal{V},\mathcal{W})$), and say that $H'$ {\it can be lifted to} $H$.

-A cycle $C$ in a graph $H$ embedded in a surface $\surf$ is {\em flat} if $C$ bounds a disc in $\surf$.
-A wall $W$ in $H$ is {\em flat} if the boundary cycle of $W$ (which is defined in the obvious way) bounds a closed disc $D(W)$ with the wall $W$ drawn inside it.
+A cycle $C$ in a graph $H$ embedded in a surface $\surf$ is {\em flat} if $C$ bounds a disk in $\surf$.
+A wall $W$ in $H$ is {\em flat} if the boundary cycle of $W$ (which is defined in the obvious way) bounds a closed disk $D(W)$ with the wall $W$ drawn inside it.